Ogbunugafor-Philip/Terraform-Project/README.md

 Now we need to use terraform to automate the building of this VPC

-### Implement main.tf for the VPC module.
-Go to: terraform_modules/modules/vpc/main.tf
+Implement main.tf for the VPC module.
+Go to: terraform_modules/modules/vpc/main.tf Copy and Paste the below

 Reference: [VPC Terraform Module](https://github.com/Ogbunugafor-Philip/Terraform-Project/blob/main/terraform_modules/modules/vpc/main.tf)

-What the Script does
+### What the Script does
 VPC & Internet Setup
 - aws_vpc: Creates your private network (CIDR 10.0.0.0/16 from variable).
 - aws_internet_gateway: Allows internet access for resources in public subnets.